 Other Public Meetings

-Staff is postponing all Department public meetings and charettes until after the May 14 Planning Commission meeting, in line with the CDC’s 8-week guidance.
-Community meetings for plan amendments will not be scheduled until after the May 14 Planning Commission meeting.
-Plan amendment public hearings and community meetings will be scheduled with applicants following the resumption of public meetings.
+Staff is postponing all Department in-person public meetings and charettes, in line with the CDC’s guidance, until such time as it is safe to meet.
+In certain cases, some plan amendment community meetings are being held virtually.
+Others will be scheduled with applicants following the resumption of in-person public meetings.
 Any rescheduled meetings will be re-noticed per Metro Planning Rules and Procedures.
+For questions regarding plan amendment meetings, please contact Anita McCaig.

 Planning Department Procedures